 How to Dress with Belly Fat

-Okay, so now that we’ve discussed the what, how, and why of the metamorphosis our body undergoes as it ages, here are some actions you can take to dress to hide the belly fat.
+Okay, so now that we’ve discussed the what, how, and why of the metamorphosis our body undergoes as it ages, here are some tips to hide belly fat.

 They’re not difficult but these simple tips can really make a difference!

-If you know the overall shape of your body and understand how length and cut affect your appearance, you’re on the right track for hiding tummy bulge.
+If you know the overall shape of your body and understand how length and cut affect your appearance, you’re on the right track to hide belly fat.

 My philosophy follows the “fruity” interpretation: Apple, Banana, Pear, and Hourglass.
 Learn more about understanding and dressing for your Body Shape in this post.

-For example, if you have an Apple body shape, the tunic and longer style tops that fall below your hip bones work well at hiding belly fat.
+For example, if you have an Apple shape, the tunic and longer style tops that fall below your hip bones work well to hide belly fat.
 Add in a simple scoop neckline with no embellishments and a pair of leggings or skinny jeans, and you’ve got a great look!

 2 | watch the length of your top

-In general, you don’t want your top to hit right at your waist, or at the largest part of your belly.
+In general, you don’t want your top to hit right at your waist, or at the largest part of your muffin top.
 That’s calling attention to an area that you’d rather not, if you know what I mean.